Ninetalesgh/dndcampaign/vault/dm/session_notes/session_06.md

 One: [Blazing Bones (3)](dm/monsters.md#blazing-bones)
 Some: [Fire Mephit (1/2)](dm/monsters.md#fire-mephit)

-Souls of all the players deceiced people appear with some trigger, they get introduced with a positive memory, and execute in a cursed way.
+Souls of all the players deceased people appear with some trigger, they get introduced with a positive memory, and execute in a cursed way.
 Kal -> His whole tribe
   how his coming of age ceremony looked?
   - telling him he is a disappointment, not able to save them.